Biden, China's Xi expected to meet virtually by year's end

 U.S. Sen. Marco Rubio, a Florida Republican and sponsor of the legislation, wrote in the Washington Examiner on Wednesday that “the Biden administration is choosing to ignore the Chinese Communist Party’s egregious human rights abuses to strike a deal on climate.”

+White House press secretary Jen Psaki pushed back against the criticism.
+She asserted that Biden, unlike President Donald Trump, “has spoken out against human rights abuses, has raised his concerns about human rights abuses directly with President Xi and we have done that at every level.”

-The U.S. also signaled this week that for the time being it plans to stick with tariffs levied against China during the Trump administration.
+The U.S. signaled this week that, for the time being, it plans to stick with tariffs levied against China during the Trump administration.

 U.S. Trade Representative Katherine Tai, in a speech in Washington this week, said she would begin engaging her Chinese counterparts to discuss Beijing's failure to meet commitments made in the first phase of a U.S.-China trade agreement signed in January 2020.
 Biden has criticized Beijing for “coercive” trade practices, including its use of forced labor, that has led to an unfair playing field.